tartley/resume/Jonathan-Hartley-resume.md

 ## Current Role

 ------------- ---------------------------------------------------------------------------------
-**Lambda**\   Lambda's public cloud provides access to premier GPUs, which customers *Sep 2023*\   use to train AI models.
-My team converts customer requests and *to present.* other events into configuration changes on bare metal hypervisors across multiple
+**Lambda**\   Lambda's public cloud provides premier GPUs, on which customers *Sep 2023*\   train AI models.
+My team converts customer requests and *to present.* other events into configuration changes on hypervisors to manage virtual
-              datacenters, to create and manage virtual machines, dynamic network configuration, access to GPUs and storage, presenting the results to users as their own private cluster.
+              machines, network configuration, GPUs and storage, presenting the result to users as their own private cluster.

-              I analyze & deliver new features such as our first on-hypervisor agent, to which I migrated our server health checks.
-Moving features out of our centralized command-and-control service, granting more direct access to the hypervisor, made the health check code simpler, with more detailed and insightful checks.
+              I analyze & deliver new features.
+One is our first on-hypervisor agent, deployed on bare metal to thousands of hypervisors in multiple datacenters.
+To this I migrated our server health checks, from our centralized Python FastAPI command-and-control service, allowing the checks to become substantially simpler, having more direct access to the hypervisor's state.

               I then worked with others to migrate our primary and most involved workflow, launching VMs.
-This made the code more scalable and responsive, and especially more reliable than micro-managing many hypervisors from afar by sending low level commands over ssh.
+This made the code more scalable and responsive, and especially more reliable than micro-managing many hypervisors from afar with low-level commands over ssh.
-              This eliminated whole classes of errors, improving user experience and reducing on-call events, important as we grow the fleet.
+              This eliminated whole classes of errors & races, improving user experience and reducing on-call burden, important as we grow the fleet.

-              To support the company's builds of High Performance Computing clusters for clients, I produced a parameterizable Python model of proposed clusters, including servers, switches, and the routing of tens-of-thousands of networking connections between them, exporting the resulting model as detailed diagrams, bills of material, etc. This allowed Pre-Sales Engineering to use these documents during sales pitches, and produce quotes on-demand, rather than after weeks of design work, as has been industry standard.
+              To support the company's builds of High Performance Computing clusters for clients, I produced a parameterizable Python model of proposed clusters, including servers, switches, and the routing of networking connections between them.
+Exporting the resulting model as detailed diagrams, bills of material, etc, allowed Pre-Sales Engineering to use these documents during sales pitches, and produce quotes on-demand, rather than after weeks of design work, as has been industry standard.

 ------------- ---------------------------------------------------------------------------------